 As college students, cramming and then dumping information is quite common, but definitely not the best option for our learning.
-Here are a few ways to improve your memory and help you to retain information in all of your course.
+Here are a few ways to improve your memory and help you to retain information in all of your courses.

 Repetition and rehearsal

 The first and most obvious way to cement new material is through repetition.
 If you repeat material enough, you will learn it beyond mastery to the point where your responses become automatic.
 Flashcards are a traditional way of learning using repetition.
 Another strategy to employ is the use of pneumonic devices or rhythm and rhyme to help retain info.
 When using these methods, practice will make perfect!

 Making a study guide can not only help outline everything you need to learn, but it also forces you to group information.
 Remembering information in chunks is much more manageable.
 For example, it is easier to memorize a phone number with the dashes in it.
 “7576748906” is much more difficult to memorize than “757-674-8906.”
 Another way to group, so to speak, is by associating new information with something you already know.
 Don’t be afraid to look back over old material.
 Understanding how one topic builds off of a previous one will make it much easier to memorize.

 Get emotions involved